 The Publick House

-If you’ve been missing draft beer, head to this Brookline bar, which has upgraded its outdoor situation with a heated, backyard beer garden, plus a covered, open-walled structure for the street-side patio in Washington Square.
-Reservations are available for all options at The Publick House, and there’s plenty of fresh beer pouring to accompany your Monk’s Frites with dipping sauces; orecchiette Mac and Cheese; and Ahi Tuna Nachos.
+This Brookline beer bar has a stellar outdoor situation including a heated, backyard beer garden, plus a covered, open-walled structure for the street-side patio in Washington Square.
+Reservations are available for all options at The Publick House, and there’s plenty of fresh beer on draft to accompany your Monk’s Frites with dipping sauces; orecchiette Mac and Cheese; and Ahi Tuna Nachos.

 Puritan & Company

 Puritan & Co. has a charming, well-constructed patio on Cambridge Street, complete with a string light-lined clear roof, which lets in the sunshine but not other weather.
 The outdoor area is first-come, first-served, and it offers chef Will Gilson and team’s full menu of Parker House Rolls, Seafood Risotto, Barbecue Beets, and more.